acopetrovic/movie-store/README.md

 # movie-store web app
+Welcome to the documentation for our movie store built using Clojure!
+In this documentation, we will cover the various features of our movie store and how to use them.
 The goal of this project is to make web application with CRUD operations.

 The application uses Mustache logic-less templates for html pages, Clostache is Mustache for Clojure.
 Ring is used as a basic for this web application.
 It uses Compojure as routing library for Ring.